mickfuzz/phd4/_posts/thesis_chapters/2025-7-7-Culture.md

 Linking this metaphor to the process of game making, the process of improvisation based on a prototype of a familiar created genre is present in the half-baked platformer game template.
 This research has outlined the value of an authentic audience made up partly of peer makers to motivate the development of repertoires of practice in a game making context.
 Additionally, the value of the possibility to blend established repertoires with those brought by peer players is also a motivation in the context of the metaphor and this research.

-#### Addressing both metaphors

-Parallels between the guiding frameworks advanced in this chapter and the metaphorical descriptions above help conceptualise and communicate the diverse processes at play.
+Parallels between the guiding frameworks advanced in this chapter and the metaphorical description of the jamming process above and the habour in Chapter 5  help conceptualise and communicate the diverse processes at play.
 The structural elements, particularly those of the harbour metaphor, are represented in the REEPPP approach.
 The element of transport links facilitating loading of material aligns with the importation of repertoires stage of the RARB process outlined above.
 While the overall broad description of the musical jam communicates the essence of the RARB process at work.
 There are other elements of the jam, including the role of the facilitator to hold an inclusive and welcoming space, which are less explored in this research.
 This and other broad limitations are now addressed in a concluding section.

 ### Conclusion